Bifurcations of embedded curves and towards an extension of Taubes' Gromov invariant to Calabi-Yau 3-folds: Bifurcation analysis

-In view of condition (1) of Definition \ref{elem-wall}, the natural map from the short exact sequence \eqref{1-param-branched-cover} to the upper row short exact sequence in this diagram is an isomorphism.
-In fact, the following diagram
+induced by the natural map $\clM^d_{{\bf b},G}(\Sigma)\to\clM_h(\Sigma,d)$.
+Indeed, recall that any small deformation of the morphism $\varphi:\Sigma'\to\Sigma$ is again of type $(g,{\bf b})$.
+It follows that the natural map from the short exact sequence \eqref{1-param-branched-cover} to the upper row short exact sequence in \eqref{eqn:big-diagram} is an isomorphism and, in particular, this gives